EOC-dev/EOC-dev.github.io/_posts/2024-01-21-ArduinoSoil.md

     </div>
 </div>

 The code utilizes [state machines](https://www.ni.com/en/support/documentation/supplemental/16/simple-state-machine-template-documentation.html) to control the flow of the program depending on the detected soil moisture level as well as user input.
-There are four cases:
+The state machine has four cases:

 * Read Value (Default)